cowboysdude/MMM-NFLweather/README.md

 # MMM-NFLweather
 Weather info for NFL games on Magic Mirror 2

+Either copy into MMM-NFLweather under your modules or git

+go into:

+MagicMirror/Modules/MMM-NFLweather and run:
+ npm install

  All weather for all NFL games....
 Regular and Post Season included.

 Go to:
 Create an account